VariantSync/SyncStudy/README.md

 ### Docker Experiment Configuration
 By default, the properties used by Docker are configured to run the experiments as presented in our paper.
-We offer the possibility to change the default configuration.
+We offer the possibility to change the default configuration, for example to change the number of repetitions or generated variants.
 * Open the properties file [`config-replication.properties`](docker/config-replication.properties).
 * Change the properties to your liking.
 * Rebuild the docker image as described above.